arhangoyal/image-based-lighting/README.md

 # image-based-lighting

 Recover HDR Radiance Maps and add Synthetic 3-D Objects to an Image such that it interacts with the image's light field

+The file [Image_Based_Lighting.ipynb](Image_Based_Lighting.ipynb) contains the core runnable code for the project.

+HDR images are widely used by graphics and visual effects artists for a variety of applications such as hyper-realistic art and image-based lighting.
+I will focus on their use in image-based lighting, specifically relighting virtual objects.
+One way to relight an object is to capture an 360 degree panoramic HDR photograph of a scene, which provides lighting information from all angles incident to the camera.
+Capturing such an image is difficult with standard cameras, because it requires both panoramic image stitching and LDR to HDR conversion.
+An easier alternative is to capture an HDR photograph of a spherical mirror, which provides the same omni-directional lighting information (up to some physical limitations dependent on sphere size and camera resolution).
+I will take the spherical mirror approach, inspired primarily by Prof. Debevec's paper, which can be found [here](http://www.pauldebevec.com/Research/IBL/debevec-siggraph98.pdf).
+With this panoramic HDR image, we can then relight 3D models and composite them seamlessly into photographs.
+This is a very quick method for inserting computer graphics models seamlessly into photographs and videos; much faster and more accurate than manually "photoshopping" objects into the photo.